-NOI Section ID Permit Activity Description Proposed Plan SWMP Rev. 6 - July 1, 2021 Measurable Goal SWMP Rev. 6 - July 1, 2021 Permit Required Implementation Schedule Responsible Personnel 136 TABLE 9: Public Involvement and Participati on - Part I.D.5.h 8.1 137 of MS4 Permit Oct.
-22, 2015 Program Lead: AMAFCA's Stormwater Quality Engineer Program Implementation: Engineering Intern 8.1 138 and Participation Plan shall include a comprehensive planning process which involves public participation and where necessary intergovernmental coordination.
-The permittee must include the following elements in the plan: (a) A detailed description of the general plan for informing the public of involvement and participation opportunities, including types of activities; target audiences; how interested parties may access the SWMP; and how the public was involved in development of the SWMP; (b) The development and implementation of at least one (1) assessment of public behavioral change following a public education and/or participation event; (c) A process to solici involvement by environmental groups, environmental justice communities, civic organizations or other neighborhoods /organizations interested in water quality-related issues; The program includes: (a) A general plan for public of involvement and participation opportunities, including types of activities; target audiences; how interested parties may access the SWMP; and how to encourage public involvement in development and updates of the SWMP; (b) The development and implementation of water quality surveys to assess public knowledge and behavioral change following a public education and/or participation event; (c) A process to solicit involvement in development and updates of the SWMP through following the 45-day Annual Report and 30-day SWMP public comment period; and (d) An evaluation of opportunities to utilize volunteers for stormwater pollution prevention activities, including maintaining Mutt Mitt stations. which participates in public events and solicits public participation and feedback by way of volunteer participation and water quality surveys.
-Both the BEMP and RiverXchange program include participation metrics.
-In addition, the MRGSQT has developed and will include surveys for public behavior changes and feedback at their events.
-AMAFCA will continue to follow the 45-day Annual Report and 30-day SWMP public comment period during the term of this Permit.
-AMAFCA will continue to provide Mutt Mitt stations and seek volunteers to maintain the stations.
-AMAFCA will continue tracking this activity and reviewing metrics during the term of this Permit. effective date of MS4 Permit Dec.
-22, 2015 Program Lead: AMAFCA's Stormwater Quality Engineer Program Implementation : Engineering Intern
+NOI Section ID Permit Activity Description Plan SWMP Rev. 7 - July 1, 2024 Measurable Goal SWMP Rev. 7 - July 1, 2024 Permit Required Implementation Schedule 136 TABLE 9: Public Involvement and Participation - Part I.D.5.h 8.1 of MS4 Permit 8.1 138 Participation Plan shall include a comprehensive planning process which involves public participation and where necessary intergovernmental coordination.
+The permittee must include the following elements in the plan: (a) A detailed description of the general plan for informing the public of involvement and participation opportunities, including types of activities; target audiences; how interested parties may access the SWMP; and how the public was involved in development of the SWMP; (b) The development and implementation of at least one (1) assessment of public behavioral change following a public education and/or participation event; (c) A process to solicit involvement by environmental groups, environmental justice communities, civic The program includes: (a) A general plan for public of involvement and participation opportunities, including types of activities; target audiences; how interested parties may access the SWMP; and how to encourage public involvement in development and updates of the SWMP; (b) The development and implementation of water quality surveys to assess public knowledge and behavioral change following a public education and/or participation event; (c) A process to solicit involvement in development and updates of the SWMP through following the 45-day Annual Report and 30-day SWMP public comment period; and (d) An evaluation of opportunities to utilize volunteers for stormwater pollution prevention activities, including maintaining Mutt Mitt stations. participates in public events and solicits public participation and feedback by way of volunteer participation and water quality surveys.
+Both the BEMP and program include participation metrics.
+In addition, the MRGSQT has developed and will include surveys for public behavior changes and feedback at their events. • AMAFCA will continue to follow the 45-day Annual Report and 30- day SWMP public comment period during the term of this Permit. • AMAFCA will continue to provide Mutt Mitt stations and seek effective date of MS4 Permit Dec.
+22, 2015 8.2 implementing a Public Involvement and Participation Program as Part I.D.5.h.(iv) & Part III.D.4 - AMAFCA will provide digital copies of all MS4 compliance reporting documents to the NMED, Pueblos of Sandia and Isleta as required of the MS4 Permit.
+The SWMP and Annual Reports are also available on the amafca.org website. of MS4 Permit